 Chambers can be manufactured with additional banks to accommodate future treatment capacity or advanced oxidation capability Providing a solution that meets current requirements while planning for future needs.

-UV chambers are validated across a wide range of conditions in accordance with the National Water Research Institute (NWRI) and United States Environmental Protection Agency's Ultraviolet Disinfection Guidance Manual (UVDGM) for inactivation of Cryptosporidium, Giardia, viruses, and other pathogens.
-Ideal for high-intensity UV applications including wastewater reuse and 4-log virus treatment.
+Chambers are validated across a wide range of treatment conditions in accordance with the National Water Research Institute (NWRI) and United States Environmental Protection Agency’s Ultraviolet Disinfection Guidance Manual (UVDGM) providing high-intensity UV disinfection including up to 4-log inactivation of Escherichia coli (E.coli), Cryptosporidium, Giardia, and adenovirus types 2 and 40.

 - TrojanUV Solo Lamp™ (low-pressure high-output)

 - 500 Watts

 - 1000 Watts

 - Electronic, variable power (30% to 100%)

 - 48-inch AWWA C207, DN1200